Metabo 12V Drill Powermaxx BS 12 BL Q Drill Review

 Performance

 For performance, we look at a drill’s speed under load and how much torque it can generate.
-For more information about how we tested for these measurements, check out our Best Drill Head to Head Review.
+For more information about how we tested for these measurements, check out our Best Cordless Drill head-to-head review.

 Speed Under Load

-The Metabo 12V drill did really well in our speed tests, finishing in 2nd place.
+The Metabo 12V drill did well in our speed tests.
 The Skil DL529001 12V drill was marginally faster and the two of them put a large distance on the rest of the group.

 Torque